How it's done

 Source: Payworks Payroll Legislation

-The leading employers in Greater Edmonton come from a wide range of industries, with locations that are spread throughout the region.
+The leading employers in Edmonton come from a wide range of industries, with locations that are spread throughout the region.
 Increasing diversity and economic investment will continue to fuel expansion and the introduction of new employer based establishments.
-The Edmonton Region, chosen for it’s strategic location, competitive business climate, available workforce and extensive logistical network is home to the headquarters of several large global firms as well as a substantial number of primary, secondary and tertiary organizations that drive Alberta’s energy sector.
+Edmonton, chosen for it’s strategic location, competitive business climate, available workforce and extensive logistical network is home to the headquarters of several large global firms as well as a substantial number of primary, secondary and tertiary organizations that drive Alberta’s energy sector.

-The top 25 employers in the Greater Edmonton region are listed in the table below:
+The top 25 employers in Edmonton are listed in the table below:

 |PCL Employees Holdings Ltd||Edmonton||Bank holding companies||16,380|